 Rationale

-From year to year and state to state, disease severity and the resulting losses can differ greatly.
 Disease development is dependent on three factors, which are often called the plant disease triangle: the presence of the pathogen, the susceptibility of the hybrid to that pathogen, and the environment (prevailing weather conditions, agronomic practices, cropping history, etc.).
 Disease management relies on manipulating these factors in ways that discourage infection or slow the progression of disease.
-For example, growing a resistant hybrid, managing previous crop residue (often a source of inoculum), crop rotation, or applying a fungicide.
+For example, these practices may include: growing a resistant hybrid, managing previous crop residue (often a source of inoculum), crop rotation, or applying a fungicide.

-Currently, growers rely on scouting to determine the level and severity of disease in a particular field.
-As farm sizes increase, it becomes increasingly difficult to scout every field.
 For some crops, models have been developed to predict risk of disease and recommend a management practice.
-Good examples include the Fusarium head blight risk assessment tool that integrates specific weather variables 15 days prior to flowering to estimate the risk of Fusarium head blight being greater than 10%.
-Farmers, extension specialists, or crop advisors use the information to schedule targeted fungicide applications to manage disease and thereby reduce losses and ensure grain quality.
-More recently, a model to predict white mold of soybeans was developed using 30-day weather averages, crop growth stage, and cultural practice data that has been validated and integrated into a smartphone app that producers and consultants use to determine if a fungicide application is warranted.
+Good examples include the Fusarium head blight risk assessment tool, which integrates specific weather variables 15 days prior to flowering to estimate the risk of Fusarium head blight being greater than 10%.
+Farmers, extension specialists, or crop advisors use the information to schedule targeted fungicide applications to manage disease, reduce losses, and ensure grain quality.
+More recently, a model to predict white mold of soybeans was developed using 30-day weather averages, crop growth stage, and cultural practice data that has been validated and integrated into a smartphone app.
+Producers and consultants use the app to determine if a fungicide application is warranted.

 The Case for Advanced Modeling

 While epidemiological models predict the likelihood of disease based on environmental conditions conducive to the pathogen of interest, pathogen monitoring methods that include post-harvest soil and crop residue sampling and in-season spore trapping could also be used to detect early onset of plant disease.
 A strong correlation between spore collections and model predictions of the spread of soybean rust in the U.S. has been reported.
 Cucurbit downy mildew outbreaks in the eastern U.S. were predicted using a forecasting system that combined data on known inoculum sources, long-distance atmospheric spore transport and spore deposition modules.
-In recent years, spore trapping technologies have advanced in tandem with the advances in molecular tools available for pathogen identification, yet their inclusion into predictive models for disease detection are vastly underutilized.
+In recent years, spore trapping technologies have advanced in tandem with the advances in molecular tools available for pathogen identification.
+Yet, their inclusion into predictive models for disease detection are vastly underutilized.
 Since many field crop diseases are spread by spores, a network of spore samplers across a region could be used as part of a disease-forecasting system that will build off of post-harvest soil and crop residue sample results.

 Methods to forecast inoculum exposure would allow growers to take timely preventative actions such as: delayed planting, resistant varieties, selective fungicides, crop growth regulators, irrigation management, targeted rotations, and – only where necessary – limited tillage, among other agronomic practices.